 This Month at Cotton Cuts...

-I am originally from New York City and currently reside in Upstate NY in the beautiful Adirondack Mountains.
+Jude Spero is originally from New York City and currently resides in Upstate NY in the beautiful Adirondack Mountains.
 My pattern company is named after my cat Louise.
 She just loves getting in the middle of things when I'm designing.

 I work with many different fabric companies designing quilt patterns which gives me an opportunity to work with several different styles of fabric.
 Everything from Vintage Modern to Batiks and everything in between.
 I love working with pre-cuts such as Layer Cakes, Jelly Rolls and Charm Packs but you never know what I'll come up with.
 I have been published in Modern Quilts Magazine, Timeless Treasures Books, several publications in Australia and World of Quilts Scandinavia Collectors Series.
 I have also authored patterns for E-Quilter.com.
 Most recently I was in the July 2016 issue of Kindred Stitches Magazine.
 I created a sweet 1930's mini quilt just for them called 'Butterfly Ballet'.
 I am very proud of this!
 My patterns are distributed by United Notions, Checker Distributor and QuiltWoman.com.

 Joanne Kerton started quilting in 2000, after years of wondering how to do it, and hasn't looked back.
 As her children grew up and she had more time to enjoy creating quilts from her own designs, she finally discovered what she wanted to be when she grew up!
 She founded Canuck Quilter Designs and started selling her patterns in 2013.